geekodour/mogoz/content/posts/20221102130004-distributed_systems.md

             -   Issue with timeouts is that it will not work well when the message causes a side effect.
 Eg. increment some counter
         -   Predict Max delay
             -   Eg. from M1-&gt;M2 =2d+r (if d is time for M1-M2 and r is processing time)

-## Designing Distributed Systems {#designing-distributed-systems}

--   A correct distributed program achieves (nontrivial) distributed property `X`
--   Some tricky questions before we start coding:
-    -   Is X even attainable?
-        -   Cheapest protocol that gets me X?
-    -   Can I use something existing, or do I invent a new one
-    -   How should | implement it?
--   We depend on the different entities participating in the distributed system on having some local **knowledge**